Microneedling nåldjup – komplett guide (0.25–2.0 mm)

 Microneedling needle depth 0.5 mm

 0.5 mm is one of the most common needle depths for home treatment.
-Here you start to reach the dermis where collagen production is stimulated more actively.
+Here, you begin to reach the dermis where collagen production is more actively stimulated.

 • Fine lines